-Arianna Barone, Colour & Design Expert

-Even the classic white wainscotting needs freshening up sometimes.
+Even the classic white board-and-batten wainscotting needs freshening up sometimes.
 Give your bedroom panelling some much-deserved TLC with a soft white paint colour, like Chantilly Lace OC-65, shown here.
 Other paint colours we love for traditional wainscotting include:

 Upend traditional wainscotting design by pairing colourful wainscotting with a more neutral hue on the walls.
 Combinations to try include: